erogers6264/coolgermanfilms/README.md

 ## Documentation
 * Download the Movie Trailer Website folder
-* Execute the media.py file:
+* Execute the file containing instances of Movie:
   * python3 entertainment_center.py
 * index.html file is generated in the same directory as entertainment_center.py
-* Open fresh_tomatoes.html with Chrome & enjoy looking at my favorite movies.
+* Open fresh_tomatoes.html with Chrome & enjoy looking at my favorite German movies.

 ## Bugs and feature requests
 Have a bug or a feature request?
 Please e-mail me at erogers6264@gmail.com

 ## Creators
-Ethan Rogers
-Udacity
+Ethan Rogers, Udacity

 ## Copyright & license
 This work is licensed under the Creative Commons Attribution 4.0 International